| |

 Pool Tournament and repeatedly in the ACUI Regional Pool Tournament.
 In 1994,

-he was invited to participate in the 7th Annual Wisconsin State Team Championships.
+he participated in the 7th Annual Wisconsin State Team Championships

 His